 Canada’s compensation laws vary by province.
 Most provinces have a fixed overtime rate of one and a half times your employee’s regular pay.
 Since every province has different maximum work hours, overtime can begin at 40 or up to 44 hours of work.
 Employers are not allowed to refuse overtime rates, and they cannot force employees to work past their scheduled hours.

-According to payroll regulations, employers must pay their employees weekly, bi-weekly, semi-monthly, monthly, or annually.
+According to Canada payroll regulations, employers must pay their employees weekly, bi-weekly, semi-monthly, monthly, or annually.
 Every province sets its own minimum wage, which can change frequently.
-For example, Quebec increased its minimum wage by 50 cents per hour to 13.50CAD in May 2021.
+For example, Quebec increased its minimum wage by 40 cents per hour to 13.50CAD in May 2021.
 Employees in federally regulated industries like air transportation and telecommunications are subject to the federal minimum wage rather than the provincial rates.
 The federal minimum wage is planned to increase to 15.00CAD on December 29, 2021.

 What Benefits Are Guaranteed in Canada?

 All Canadian employees have access to health care benefits through the country’s social security system.
 Every resident also has a Medicare card for free healthcare and childcare benefits in their particular province.
 It is common for companies to also offer a Group Benefits Plan in addition to the free coverage.

 Pregnant employees are entitled to up to 17 weeks of maternity leave if they have worked for six consecutive months and give the employer a certificate from a qualified medical practitioner confirming the pregnancy.

 All employees get paid time off for four federal public holidays and other provincial public holidays.
 These public holidays include: